-As you can see, starting off with less equity (or a smaller down payment) will cost you more in insurance premiums.
-You can expect to pay 0.85% in annual mortgage insurance premiums if your down payment is 3.5% on the 30-year mortgage.
+As you can see, starting off with a smaller down payment will cost you more in mortgage insurance premiums.
+Additionally, in most cases, you’ll pay annual MIP for the life of your loan.

-Government-backed home loans like the FHA mortgage are part of special programs that serve borrowers that can’t qualify for a traditional mortgage.
+Government-backed home mortgages like the FHA loan are special programs serving borrowers who might not qualify for a traditional mortgage.

-These traditional mortgages are offered by lenders and banks backed by Fannie Mae and Freddie Mac’s mortgage standards.
-Fannie Mae and Freddie Mac are government-sponsored agencies that buy loans from mortgage lenders and banks that conform to preset requirements.
+Conventional mortgages are offered by lenders and banks and typically follow Fannie Mae and Freddie Mac’s mortgage standards.
+Fannie and Freddie are government-sponsored enterprises that buy loans from mortgage lenders and banks that fit their requirements.

-Since conventional mortgages are loans eligible to be purchased by Fannie Mae and Freddie Mac, the qualifying criteria bar is usually set higher.
-For instance, you should have at least a 620 credit score to qualify for a fixed-rate conventional loan.
-Although, credit score minimums vary by lender, and a score above 620 will be necessary for the most competitive interest rates.
+The qualifying criteria bar for conforming loans is usually set higher.
+For instance, you typically need to have at least a 620 credit score to qualify for a fixed-rate conventional loan.
+However, credit score minimums vary by lender, but in any case, a score above 620 will be necessary for the most competitive interest rates.

 When to choose a conventional mortgage instead

-You may be able to qualify for a conventional home loan with PMI if you have a down payment of 5% to 10%.
+If you plan to put down at least 5% toward your home purchase and have a good or excellent credit score, it might make sense to borrow a conventional mortgage instead.
 A conventional home loan with PMI may not require the same upfront insurance payment as the FHA home loan, so you can find some savings there.
 Plus, you’re capable of getting rid of PMI without refinancing.

-Like a conventional mortgage, you need to shop around with multiple FHA-approved lenders to find the most competitive rate.
-If you’re unfamiliar with FHA-approved lenders in your area, you can go to the HUD website to find a few.
+Gather quotes from multiple FHA-approved lenders to find the most competitive rate.
+If you’re unfamiliar with the approved lenders in your area, you can use the HUD’s lender list search to locate them.

 Don’t rush to a decision.
-If you’re not sure which option (FHA or conventional mortgage) will be the most cost effective for you, ask each lender you shop with to break down the costs for a comparison.
+If you’re still not sure which mortgage type will be the most cost-effective for you, ask each lender you shop with to break down the costs for a comparison.